cncf/toc/proposals/incubation/opencost.md

 The [External Asset Costs Working Group](https://docs.google.com/document/d/1-d-Vvy1VGHW0sXKiTjTplIUEnrElIlnfMU8sUpEehlA/edit) intends to bring support for services not directly managed by the Kubernetes infrastructure.
 Examples include network costs, monitoring, and external database services.
 Supporting AWS’ S3 object storage is the prototype under development with documentation and a new specification being developed in parallel.
 These efforts should encourage external contributors from both vendors and users.
 Initial merged patches from Grafana Labs and Microsoft are refactoring cloud providers to make it easier to introduce new billing and data sources.

 The FinOps Foundation is participating in the development conversations as OpenCost looks to standardize on the [FinOps Open Cost and Usage Specification](https://www.finops.org/focus/) (FOCUS).
-Initial FOCUS patches have already been merged.
+Initial FOCUS patches have already been merged and further integration is in progress.

 There is a [ROADMAP.md](https://github.com/opencost/opencost/blob/develop/ROADMAP.md) and issues are tagged with "enhancement" to signify potential new features for consideration.